golang/go/gopls/doc/analyzers.md

 check consistency of Printf format strings and arguments

-The check applies to known functions (for example, those in package fmt) as well as any detected wrappers of known functions.
+The check applies to calls of the formatting functions such as [fmt.Printf] and [fmt.Sprintf], as well as any detected wrappers of those functions.

+In this example, the %d format operator requires an integer operand:

+	fmt.Printf("%d", "hello") // fmt.Printf format %d has arg "hello" of wrong type string

+See the documentation of the fmt package for the complete set of format operators and their operand types.

 To enable printf checking on a function that is not found by this analyzer's heuristics (for example, because control is obscured by